 Beyond scale-out optimization, the efficiency of NVMe enables better and more granular control over the allocation of storage resources to attaching physical hosts.
 NVMe can enable vendors to carve out virtual arrays, subdividing available resources to specific hosts.

 This virtual array capability is an advanced form of Quality of Service (QoS).
 The problem with QoS is that attempts to manage the allocation of a shared set of resources.
 A virtual array like technology sub-divides actual array resources and dedicates those resources to that virtual array creating a more consistent performance experience for the applications that use it.

 In a very short time NVMe will be the dominate flash protocol, but like most new technologies the first steps will be more of a retrofit or upgrade than innovations.
 Certainly the performance boost that the retrofits bring will be appreciated by organizations and IT.
 But the big step for NVMe and flash will come as vendors start to bring new capabilities like massively scalable storage clusters and virtual flash arrays to market, features that are only possible thanks to the efficiency of NVMe and the now unchained performance of flash storage.

-To learn more about NVMe and how to get more that a retrofit from it, join us for our live webinar “NVMe, NVMe over Fabrics and Beyond” on August 23rd at 1:00pm Eastern and 10:00am Pacific and learn:
+To learn more about NVMe and how to get more that a retrofit from it, join us for our on demand webinar “NVMe, NVMe over Fabrics and Beyond” and learn:

 - What is NVMe?